 For many federal funders, the College must submit your proposal on your behalf, subject to any program requirements or limitations concerning additional applications from other faculty members.
-In other cases, such as many foundations, you will submit the proposal yourself, but even in those cases, your proposal may include some document demonstrating College approval (often signed by the hc-aor [at] haverford.edu (subject: Seeking%20AOR%20Approval) (Associate Provost for Faculty Development and Support)), or the funds will be administered by the College if you are successful.
+In other cases, such as many foundations, you will submit the proposal yourself, but even in those cases, your proposal may include some document demonstrating College approval (often signed by the hc-aor [at] haverford.edu (subject: Seeking%20AOR%20Approval) (Associate Provost for Curricular Development and Research)), or the funds will be administered by the College if you are successful.
 In all these cases (College submits or College provides approval form or College administers funds), you will need College approval of your proposal and should follow the timeline below.

 In other cases, we still encourage you to contact us and follow the timeline below, to help you meet the program requirements and ensure that your plans are compliant with College policies.

 It is best to allow a few months for researching, writing, and reviewing your proposal, so that you can refine and reformulate your proposal in light of your developing agenda and the interests of your potential funders.

 As the deadline approaches, please follow this timeline: